 Cleansing Cabbage

-Cabbage is a leafy vegetable of the Brassica family, which also includes broccoli, cauliflower, and Brussels sprouts, and it’s one of the oldest known vegetables.
+Cabbage is a leafy vegetable of the Brassica family, including broccoli, cauliflower, and Brussels sprouts, and it’s one of the oldest known vegetables.
 Its fiber and water content can help to prevent constipation and maintain a healthy digestive tract.
 With a mere 33 calories per cup, cabbage is high in fiber and contains zero fat.
 Cabbage is frequently recommended to people who want to lose weight since it is packed with many nutrients, and its high fiber content makes it quite filling.
 Cabbage can also be used to help lower your cholesterol.
 Its fiber and nutrients bind with bile acids in the intestine and pass out in the stool rather than being absorbed into the blood.
 Eating it steamed gives it more cholesterol-lowering power.
-Cabbage is an excellent source of the ever-so-important vitamin C, which is crucial for maintaining a robust immune system.
+Cabbage is an excellent source of the ever-so-important vitamin C, crucial for maintaining a robust immune system.
 The sulfur-containing compound, sulforaphane, which gives these vegetables their bitter taste, also gives explicitly them their cancer-fighting power.
 Sulforaphane has been shown to inhibit the progression of cancer cells.
 Anthocyanins, the powerful antioxidants that give red cabbage its vibrant color, have been shown to slow the formation and even kill already-formed cancer cells.

 Black Bean Quinoa Salad